Kotlin/kotlinx.serialization/README.md

 </dependency>
 ```

-## JavaScript
+## JavaScript and common

-Replace `kotlinx-serialization-runtime` with `kotlinx-serialization-runtime-js` to use it in JavaScript projects.
+Replace dependency on `kotlinx-serialization-runtime` with `kotlinx-serialization-runtime-js` or `kotlinx-serialization-runtime-common`
+to use it in JavaScript and common projects, respectively.
 JavaScript example is located at [`example-js`](example-js) folder.

 ## IntelliJ IDEA